xEnVrE/robots-io/README.md

 - [`OpenCV`](https://opencv.org/)

 ### Optional
-If the following are enabled, some functionalities related to the iCub robot or to YARP are also available.
+If the following are enabled, some functionalities related to the iCub robot and/or YARP are also available.

 - [`ICUB`](https://github.com/robotology/icub-main)
 - [`YARP`](https://github.com/robotology/yarp)